microsoft/finops-toolkit/docs-mslearn/toolkit/powershell/cost/cost-management-commands.md

 ---
 title: Cost Management commands
-description: PowerShell commands to support Cost Management capabilities.
+description: Learn about PowerShell commands in the FinOpsToolkit module to support Cost Management capabilities.
 author: bandersmsft
 ms.author: banders
-ms.date: 10/17/2024
+ms.date: 11/01/2024
-ms.topic: concept-article
+ms.topic: reference
 ms.service: finops
 ms.reviewer: micflan
 #customer intent: As a FinOps user, I want to understand what PowerShell commands are available to automate Cost Management scenarios in the FinOpsToolkit module.